 About the Counseling Center

-Counseling Services celebrates and affirms individual differences, and embraces a definition of diversity that includes ethnic/racial identity, sexual orientation, age, sex, religious beliefs, socioeconomic status, gender identity, nationality, body shape/size and differences in physical ability.
-Our commitment to serve the Eckerd College and Stetson Law School Communities is built on the value of a pluralistic and multicultural environment that affirms the uniqueness and potential of individuals and promotes social justice for all persons.
+Counseling Services celebrates and affirms individual differences, and embraces a definition of diversity.
+Our commitment to serve the Eckerd College is built on the value of a pluralistic and multicultural environment that affirms the uniqueness and potential of individuals and promotes social justice for all persons.

-Counseling Services has four full-time employees: a director, staff psychologist, staff psychotherapist and office manager.
-We also work closely with Eckerd’s Director of Outreach Services and Health Promotion, Office of Residence Life, The Center for Innovative Learning and Health Services through collaborative relationships.
-Counseling and AES’ homepage is www.eckerd.edu/counselinghealth/index.php.
+The Office of Counseling Services includes the director, part-time therapists, and the office manager.
+We work closely with Eckerd’s Director of Outreach Services and Health Promotion, Office of Residence Life, The Center for Academic Excellence and Health Services through collaborative relationships.

 Counseling Services is committed to the growth and development of new professionals in clinical and counseling psychology.
 Practicum students are integral members of the clinical team, providing vital services to Eckerd students in a collaborative and team-oriented environment, helping advance the mission of the department.
 The professional staff has a diverse set of theoretical approaches, including psychodynamic, interpersonal, cognitive-behavioral, solutions-focused and systems theory.
 Since each person and group is unique, so are the skills required to meet their needs.
 Psychological theory is not static or one-size-fits-all; meaningful change is accomplished through an integration of views and perspectives brought together for the benefit of those wanting to experience something different in their lives.